 4 Strategy, messaging, website & content

 Think strategically.
 Define your German target groups thoroughly.
-In your German communications, you will want to start with credible positioning, convincing messaging, a German website, and content for the customer journey.
+In your German communications, you will want to start with credible positioning, convincing messaging, a German website, and German SEO content for the customer journey.

 Identify evolving beachheads in the market, when you enter.
 Potentially, these can also be geographical strongholds where you gain the highest attention and an initial sales success.
 Market intelligence and online analytics will help you discover hot spots.

-Five key success factors of German market communications:
+Five key success factors of DACH market launch communications:

-Position your brand with digital marketing and PR
+Position your brand credibly through physical and digital experience, online marketing, and PR